3-manifolds/SnapPy/doc_src/snappy.rst

 "snappy", and this is what you're interacting with in the main "SnapPy command shell" window.
-The main class is Manifold, which is an ideal triangulation of the interior of a compact 3-manifold with torus boundary, where each tetrahedron has has been assigned the geometry of an ideal tetrahedron in hyperbolic 3-space.
+The main class is Manifold, which is an ideal triangulation of the interior of a compact 3-manifold with torus boundary, where each tetrahedron has been assigned the geometry of an ideal tetrahedron in hyperbolic 3-space.
 A Dehn-filling can be specified for each boundary component, allowing the description of closed 3-manifolds and some orbifolds.
 The class Manifold is derived